sidd-cr7/DBMS/README.md

 Resume Shortlisting Website

-This project is a resume shortlisting system designed to streamline the candidate evaluation process.
+This project is a resume shortlisting system designed to enhance the candidate evaluation process.

 ---